CityUHK-CALAS/cityuhk-calas.github.io/content/news/20-06-16-Clarissa-join-CALAS/index.md

 Warm welcome Clarissa.
 <!--more-->

-International exchange student, Clarissa, from the University of Edinburgh has joined CityU EE Dept as a summer intern.
+International exchange student, Clarissa, from the University of Edinburgh has joined CityUHK EE Dept as a summer intern.

 Dr. Ray, John, and Irfan are welcoming her in the research lab.